 Several forums are being organized statewide to speak directly with business leaders in various manufacturing subsector industries.
 The Administration is continuing to schedule meetings in Merrimack Valley, Pioneer Valley, the Berkshires, and on the South Coast.
 A meeting with the plastics industry leaders is also being arranged as part of the March Manufacturing month series.
 "Looking at the needs of our key industries is part of our overall strategy," said Greg Bialecki, the administration's Undersecretary for Business Development.
 "We recognize that our strategy for job growth in Massachusetts needs to include nurturing our existing industries - like Manufacturing, IT/Communications and others while looking for new opportunities such as Life Sciences, Renewable Energy and other emerging technologies."
 "Massachusetts has a proud history of innovation and we will do whatever is necessary to safeguard our competitive edge."

-Obtain more information about the Manufacturing Industry in Massachusetts
+Obtain more information about the

 The Executive Office of Housing and Economic Development is one of seven Secretariats that make up the Governors Cabinet.
 Under the leadership of Secretary Dan O'Connell, the Executive Office of Housing and Economic Development oversees the following undersecretariates and Departments Business Development, Housing and Community Development, and Consumer Affairs and Business Regulation.